Is the website displaying in the correct language? Please confirm or select a different language.

 Checking Devices

-Unlike check rod binding, bumper bolt displacement is easy to spot.
-Bumper bolts need to be tight so they don't move on their own, yet maintain clearance when the scale is both empty and loaded.
-Seasonal temperature and weather changes can cause concrete and steel to expand and bumper bolts can bind tight against the contact area.
-If binding occurs, adjust bumper bolts to maintain a proper amount of clearance for all conditions.
-(Rice Lake SURVIVOR scales do not have bumper bolts.)
+For bumper bolts, verify tightness so they don't move on their own, yet maintain clearance when the scale is both empty and loaded.
+Seasonal temperature and weather changes can cause concrete and steel to expand, which leads to tight binding between the bumper bolts and the contact area.
+If this occurs, adjust the bolts to maintain proper clearance for all conditions.

 Load Cells

-Inspect load cell cables for damage.
-If damage is present, the seal is probably degraded as well.
-To combat this problem, some manufacturers offer rigid or flexible metal conduit to run the cable through, providing a layer of protection that's nearly impervious to damage from rodents.
-Even though steel over braid cable provides more protection from damage than cable sheathed with polyurethane or plastic, they still need to be checked as well.
+Load cell cables should also be inspected for damage.
+If there’s damage, the seal is probably degraded as well.
+Some manufacturers offer a rigid or flexible metal conduit to run the cable through to combat this issue.
+Even though braided cable provides more protection from damage than cable sheathed with polyurethane or plastic, these should also be checked.

 Grounding

-No matter what type of scale you own: pit-type, above ground, side rail or portable vehicle scale, a portion of your preventive maintenance plan has been dictated by the manufacturer.
-Many scale understructures are left untreated and vulnerable to corrosion.
-Steel deck scales that have a welded bottom plate harbor corrosion because water that seeps into the scale cannot run aground and evaporate.
-In these cases, one can protect the scale components mentioned earlier.
-But the best protection of the understructure comes from the manufacturer.
-Invest in a scale that does not include a bottom plate and does include corrosion-resistant undercoating.
+No matter what type of truck scale you own, a portion of your preventive maintenance plan has been dictated by the manufacturer.
+Steel deck scales with a welded bottom plate harbor corrosion because water that seeps into the scale cannot evaporate.
+Truck scales constructed with more steel do not require a bottom plate and are likely to last longer.
+The best protection of the understructure comes from the manufacturer.
+Invest in a scale that includes corrosion-resistant undercoating and does not include a bottom plate.